erocoar/erocoar/README.md

 ### Hi there 👋

-I am a Data Scientist and statistics graduate currently working in the retail space.
+I am a statistics graduate currently working as a **Data Scientist** in the retail space.
 My day to day work revolves around building Machine Learning models for various interesting problems and deploying them to production.
-I'm open to collaborate on interesting projects.
+I'm always open to collaborate on interesting projects.
 Interested in topics revolving around decision science, MLOps, data viz.

 These are some of the major technologies/frameworks/tools that I use or have worked with in the past: